Dustin Pague: Ultimate Fighting Championship

 Pague officially made his UFC debut on December 3, 2011 at The Ultimate Fighter 14 Finale losing to John Albert via TKO in the first round.
 Pague was dropped by a combination from Albert in the opening moments, and then was put in the giftwrap position while getting hit with heavy ground and pound causing the referee to intervene.

 Pague captured his first UFC win after defeating Jared Papazian on June 8, 2012 at UFC on FX 3.
 Pague won the fight via submission (rear-naked choke) in the first round.

 Two weeks after his win over Papazian and with six days notice, Pague fought Ken Stone at UFC on FX 4 on June 22, 2012, replacing an injured Francisco Rivera.
 Pague was defeated via split decision.

 Pague faced promotional newcomer Chico Camus on August 11, 2012, at UFC 150.
 Pague lost via unanimous decision (29-28, 30-27, 29-28).

 Pague faced Yves Jabouin on June 15, 2013, at UFC 161.
 He lost the back-and-forth fight via split decision.

 Pague faced promotional newcomer Kyoji Horiguchi on October 19, 2013 at UFC 166.
 Despite controlling Horiguchi for the first round, Pague lost via TKO in the second round.

 On April 23, 2014, Pague was released from his UFC contract following a four-fight losing streak in the promotion.

 Post-UFC career

 In his first post-UFC fight, Pague faced D'Juan Owens at The Victorium: Episode 3 on July 12, 2014.
 He lost the fight via rear-naked choke.

+Bare-knuckle boxing

+Pague won the BKFC Welterweight Championship on January 17, 2026 at BKFC 86 against Julian Lane in an overtime sixth round.